NativeScript/firebase/packages/firebase-auth/README.md

 ```

-#### GitHub

-Ensure that you have setup an OAuth App from your GitHub Developer Settings and that the "GitHub" sign-in provider is enabled on the Firebase Console with the Client ID and Secret are set, with the callback URL set in the GitHub app.
+### Sign in with GitHub account

+- Set up a GitHub OAuth App from your GitHub Developer Settings and enable `GitHub` sign-in provider by following steps 1-5 at [Before you begin using GitHub](https://firebase.google.com/docs/auth/android/github-auth?hl=en&authuser=0#before_you_begin)
 A 3rd party library is required to both install the GitHub SDK and trigger the authentication flow.
+The `credential` method of the `GithubAuthProvider` class achieves that.

+- Call the `signInWithCredential` method on `firebase().auth()` passing it the GitHub credentials.

 ```ts
 import { firebase } from '@nativescript/firebase-core';